-The Ophthalmology service at the NCSU Veterinary Health Complex provides specialty ophthalmic services for large and small animals referred by general veterinary practitioners.
+The Ophthalmology service at the NC State Veterinary Hospital provides specialty ophthalmic services for large and small animals referred by general veterinary practitioners.
 The entire staff of the Ophthalmology service helps provide a full range of diagnostic, therapeutic and surgical services.

 The Ophthalmology service treats eye disorders, such as dry eye, cataracts, glaucoma, inflammation of the eye, tumors, eyelid abnormalities and retinal diseases.
 The service also performs breed certification eye examinations of purebred dogs.
 This annual diagnostic examination screens for inherited or congenital eye disorders so that breeding recommendations can be made.